 Cons of the Abeka Curriculum

 - Abeka isn’t very hands-on.
 While you might do a few science experiments, arts, and crafts, the Abeka Academy isn’t as hands-on as other homeschooling curricula might be.
 While you can supplement the material with your own hands-on activities, this is a lot of work on top of a full curriculum.

-- Textbooks are not really reusable, so you can’t use them for subsequent children.
+- Textbooks are not reusable, so you can’t use them for subsequent children.

-- You have to buy the teacher’s copies that have the answers separately, and this is recommended to save time checking the children’s work.
+- You have to buy the teacher’s copies of the answers separately, which is recommended to save time checking the children’s work.

-- Some Abeka complaints centered around the momentous amounts of quizzes and review materials in this curriculum.
-However, some families have side-stepped this issue by exempting their children from certain tests/quizzes.
-Another mother said that, while Abeka was a lot of work, it was worth it.
+- Some Abeka complaints centered around the vast quantity of quizzes and review materials in this curriculum.
+However, some families have side-stepped this issue by exempting their children from specific tests/quizzes.
+Another mother said that while Abeka was a lot of work, it was worth it.
 But, other parents countered this by saying the Abeka workload led to homeschool motivation problems and boredom.

-- Some Abeka complaints also centered on texts being too basic such as the Science subjects.
+- Some Abeka complaints also centered on too basic texts such as the Science subjects.
 Other subjects were praised, however, such as Social Science and Reading.

 A Pro or Con of Abeka Academy Homeschooling: Creationism

 Depending on your theology, you may or may not agree with the creationist perspective.
-If you have a biblical worldview that accepts that creation came about in six literal days (with God resting on the seventh), you will like that the Abeka Academy holds this perspective too.
+If you have a biblical worldview that accepts that creation came about in six literal days (with God resting on the seventh), you will like that Abeka Academy holds this perspective.

 As such, Abeka Academy reviews either thoroughly praise the creationist worldview or want to send it out of business for having (as they claim) ‘an unscientific worldview.’

-This came to a head in one state, California, when a judge decided that Abeka was teaching things that were ‘inconsistent with the viewpoints and knowledge generally accepted in the scientific community.’
-You can read more about this case in Association of Christian Schools International vs Roman Stearns.
+In one state, California, this came to a head when a judge decided that Abeka was teaching things that were ‘inconsistent with the viewpoints and knowledge generally accepted in the scientific community.’
+You can read more about this case in Association of Christian Schools International vs. Roman Stearns.

 Flexible Options with the Abeka Curriculum